 My post today is for people who know they have a calling(s) but have not been paying attention to it because of one or more of these reasons.

 You Think You Don’t Have What It Takes

 You already have what you need to start – Yes, your failures, your background, your personality, your education, your talents, all your pleasant and unpleasant life experiences.
-Look deep into all these and you will see that what you need to start fulfilling your calling has already been given to you.
+Look deep into all these, and you will see that what you need to start fulfilling your calling has already been given to you.

 You Think Your Calling Is Not So Important

 No calling is superior to the other; they all have a part to play.
-Don’t think what you have been called to do is not important enough.
+Don’t think what you have been called to do is not significant enough.
 The person whose calling is to pastor a church is not more important than the woman whose calling is to raise children or the man whose divine assignment is to treat sick animals.
-Ultimately, it is not about who has been given more responsibilities, it is about who carries out the responsibility they have been assigned.
+Ultimately, it is not about who has been given more responsibilities; it is about who carries out the responsibility they have been assigned.